 I need to hurry and finish this film [The Wind Rises].
 You know, people who design airplanes and machines … No matter how much they believe that what they do is good, the winds of time eventually turn them into tools of industrial civilization.
 It’s never unscathed.
 They’re cursed dreams.
 Animation, too. … What I mean is, how do we know movies are even worthwhile?
 If you really think about it, is this not just some grand hobby?

 He turns his uncertainty about the impact of his films into the horrific effects of Jiro’s work.
 Miyazaki, like Jiro, works obsessively, and he turns his guilt over a family he feels he often neglected into Jiro literally choosing to work instead of being present during his wife’s final days.
 In a 2011 interview with Cut Magazine, Miyazaki recounts why he chose to make a movie about a designer of fighter planes, “My wife and my staff would ask me, ‘Why make a story about a man who made weapons of war?’
 And I thought they were right.
 But one day, I heard that Horikoshi had once murmured, ‘All I wanted to do was to make something beautiful.’
 And then I knew I’d found my subject.”

 The industrial machine tramples over everything in The Wind Rises, and it can’t be stopped.
 Our dreams will aid it even if we don’t want them to.
 The most we can do, then, is try to live.
 It’s particularly disappointing that a film that argues art should exist for its own merits rather than to further outside ends was primarily seen in terms of its politics.
-It’s hard not to see The Wind Rises partially as a repudiation of Miyazaki’s earlier more liberally conscious films.
 The Wind Rises is the rare film that views its creation self-critically.
 The least it deserves is for the viewer to try to understand it with some of the same self-reflection.